emiliorosat/emiliorosat.github.io/about.md

 # About Me

-Electronic engineer, IT, Web Developer and more skills.
+Electronic engineer and Software Developer.

 I studied electronics in high school and then finished electronic engineering in college.